-Permanent easements and temporary construction easements would be required.
-Project activities would include work off the paved road, trenching, grading, drainage work, work in a channel, tree removal, vegetation removal, and night work.
-During construction, one-way traffic control would be used as much as possible; full closures may be needed where the roadway is narrow.
+Permanent easements and temporary construction easements will be required.
+Project activities will include work off the paved road, trenching, grading, drainage work, work in a channel, tree removal, vegetation removal, and night work.
+During construction, one-way traffic control will be used as much as possible; full closures may be needed where the roadway is narrow.